 YA@GA continues to select two additional staff members for the team.
 So far these positions have varied over the years including Worship Coordinator, GA Talks Coordinator and Community Engagement Coordinator.
 The deadline for applications is usually in October.
 For more information and a sample application, download "YA@GA Volunteer Staff Openings" (PDF, 3 pages).

 Young Adult Caucus used to have its own dedicated chaplain.
 Because this chaplain was not called on very often during GA, the more effective solution is ensuring that young adults are included in the GA Chaplain staff.
 There are now young adult chaplains at GA who can serve people of all ages.

-Where can I get more information about Young Adult Caucus and General Assembly as a whole?
+Where can I get more information about YA@GA and General Assembly as a whole?

-Finally, information about registration, housing and GA programming can be found on the General Assembly web pages.
+Information about registration, housing and GA programming can be found in the General Assembly section.